SeisComP3/bgr-mags-addons/README.md

 In order to use this module the sources have to be compiled to an executable.
 Merge them into the Seiscomp3 sources and compile Seiscomp3 as usual.
 <pre>
+# use seperate dir for compiling
+mkdir install
+cd install
 # merge bgr-mags-addons and Seiscomp3
 git clone https://github.com/SeisComP3/seiscomp3.git
 cd seiscomp3